FlyRayTsou/English-log/README.md

 - In fact,…
 - According to my research,…
 - Based on my knowledge,…

+### Useful Sentences
+- we discuss our VIEWPOINTS to reach our consensus.
+- and then GATHER/collect the RELEVANT DATA.
+- we might OVERLOOK key considerations.
+- key considerations - important factors or aspects
+- align on our objective - ensure everyone agrees on the goal. we ALIGN on our OBJECTIVE.
+- After considering THE important aspects,
+- During the meeting, everyone SHARES their INSIGHTS.
+- sync up - align or agree on opinions. we SYNC UP on our viewpoints.

 ## IT English
 | Idiom/Vocabulary | Meaning | Example Sentence |